piggeywig2000/KeybindAudio/README.md

 # KeybindAudio
-Plays audio when certain keybinds are pressed
+Plays audio when certain keybinds are pressed.

+Go to the [releases](https://github.com/piggeywig2000/KeybindAudio/releases) page to download it

 ## Features
 I made this so that I could have custom sounds played when I mute/unmute my microphone or activate/deactivate my voice changer